vuejs/awesome-vue/README.md

   - [vue-scrollTo](https://github.com/rigor789/vue-scrollTo) A Vue.js directive that can scroll to elements on the page (with offest and easing, no jQuery required)
   - [vue-factory](https://github.com/ye-will/vue-factory) - A simple factory/provider extension for Vue.js, like services in Angular.
   - [vue-chat-scroll](https://github.com/theomessin/vue-chat-scroll): keep element scrolled to the bottom (for Vuejs 2)
-  - [vue-responsive](https://github.com/reinerBa/Vue-Responsive): Vue.js(2.x) directive to hide/show given elements with the Bootstrap 4 or Bootstrap 3 breakpoints.
+  - [vue-responsive](https://github.com/reinerBa/Vue-Responsive): Vue.js(2.x) directive to hide/show given elements with the Bootstrap 4 / 3 or self defined breakpoints.

 - #### SEO